XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

 Program initialization
 ======================

-We can now initialize our quantum program using by instantiating a :class:`~.strawberryfields.program.Program` class:
+We can now initialize our quantum program by instantiating a :class:`~.strawberryfields.program.Program` class:

 ``sf.Program(num_subsystems, name=None)``